Azure/AzureGraph/README.md

 me$list_owned_objects(type="application")

 # create an app
-# by default, this will have a randomly generated strong password with duration 1 year
+# by default, this will have a randomly generated strong password with duration 2 years
 app <- gr$create_app("AzureR_newapp")

 # get the associated service principal